What are the 5 regions of Scotch?

 Fruit marries smoke in Ardmore’s east, whilst Dalwhinnie offers syrupy indulgence in the Central Highlands.
 The West Highlands harbour full-bodied peat Whiskies smothered in smoke; Oban is top of the class in the ranks of audacity.

 The Lowlands produce drams doted on by lovers of the aperitif and mellow malt.
-Auchentoshan still triple distill their Whisky to this day, bringing a bracing citrus edge to the table, like an over-lemoned pancake.
+Auchentoshan still triple distills their Whisky to this day, bringing a bracing citrus edge to the table, like an over-lemoned pancake.

 Often referenced as the ‘Lowland Ladies’ due to their lighter, floral tones, the region’s famous feminine Whiskies include Glenkinchie, Linlithgow, Girvan and Strathclyde.

 The southern, or Kildalton, distilleries are responsible for the full-bodied, briny malts.
-Meanwhile the northern distilleries offer dry, but far less peaty, assaulting, drams.
+Meanwhile, the northern distilleries offer dry, but far less peaty, assaulting drams.

-Though most Island whiskies are salted by the sea, some are sweet and herbal.
+Though most Island Whiskies are salted by the sea, some are sweet and herbal.
 Talisker’s potent malt hails from the largest distillery of all the islands, whilst Tobermory offers fruity relief and Jura a delectable nutty, oily, middle-ground.

-Wet wool, salt, smoke, fruit, vanilla and toffee are embraced, abandoned and cocktailed in the various malts of Campbeltown.
+Wet wool, salt, smoke, fruit, vanilla and toffee are embraced, abandoned, and cocktailed in the various malts of Campbeltown.

 Springbank produces three wildly different Whiskies, something achieved through varying levels of peat and still combinations.
 Longrow, Springbank and Hazelburn range from double to triple distilled, non- to richly peated, caramel to clear.